zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ## Experimental Results

-The proposed modeling and shape prediction method was experimentally validated on a continuum robot prototype with multiple tendon routing configurations.
+The proposed modeling and shape prediction method was experimentally validated on a continuum robot prototype with multiple tendon routing paths.

 Example of shape prediction results: